Supposeduck30/python-waukee-schools-gpa-calculator/README.md

 # GPA Calculator for WCSD

-Waukee Community School District has a different way of calculating GPA than other districts, so here is a calculator to see your GPA since a normal GPA calculator wouldn't work
+Waukee Community School District has a different way of calculating GPA than other districts, so here is a calculator to see your GPA since a normal GPA calculator wouldn't work.

 ## How to run